Local Setup Source Repository

 .env.local

-is only used for local development environment; production environment requires using the.env
+is only used for local development only.
+Production environments should use the.env

 file.